 A few of my other favourite sweet recipes:

 I can’t wait to use these in other recipes, so watch this space.

 Recipe – adapted from Australian Gourmet Traveller magazine (Jan 2013 edition)

 - 2 egg whites free-range, large, at room temp

 - 6 gelatine leaves approx 10g

 - finely grated zest of 2 limes

-Heat the 200g sugar in a small pot with the glucose, lime juice and 60ml of water.
-Bring this to the boil and cook until the mixture reaches 127C on a sugar thermometer (9 – 10 minutes).
+- Heat the 200g sugar in a small pot with the glucose, lime juice, and 60ml of water.
+Bring this to a boil and cook until the mixture reaches 127C on a sugar thermometer (9 - 10 minutes).

 * Disclaimer * This post has been sponsored by Breville South Africa.
 Breville appliances are exclusively available at @Home nationwide.